christianparpart/x0/README.md

 - zero-copy networking optimization through sendfile() system call
 - transmitting of static files with partial response support and cache-friendly

-# x0d, Dedicated HTTP Application Gatway Server
+# x0d, HTTP Application Gatway Server

 `x0d` is the dedicated HTTP web server that is built ontop of the Xzero Framework.